-Drug costs under most Medicare Part D plans are low, the amount you pay will vary by the provider.
+Drug costs under most Medicare Part D plans are low; the amount you pay will vary by provider.
 There are 5 types of expenses to know:

 - Premiums: The amount paid each month to keep your plan active.

 - Annual deductible: The amount you must pay before coverage kicks in.
-By law, this amount is capped at $435 annually and some plans require 0 deductibles.
+By law, this amount is capped at $435 annually and some plans require no deductible.

 - Copayments: The set amount you pay each time you fill a prescription.

 - Coinsurance: The percentage of the drug cost you’re responsible for.